Yusuboy/revenue-forecasting/User instructions.md

 -   Revenue data needs to be in CSV format.
 In case it is in Excel format, save a version in CSV format.
 -   The timestamp format is strict: dd/mm/yyyy HH:MM.
     -   When using Excel for conversion, extra cautiousness with timestamps is needed.
--   Up-to date calendar file available for the application.
+-   Up-to-date *calendar.csv* file available for the application.
 Calendar file includes number of monthly working days per location and historical rate raise percentages.
+You may find this file in src folder of this application (remember to update it as time goes on).

 # 1. Upload Data